MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md

 >     `-- service.sh
 > ```

-In the above example, we enabled the log and service subsystems by providing links from the `enabled` to the `available` directory.
+In the above example, we enabled the _log_ and _service_ subsystems by providing links from the `enabled` to the `available` directory.
-Each file name in the latter consists of the subsystem name ("service", "log" or "dbus"), an underscore, and a name (being an arbitrary string of letters to distinguish between the files).
-The main daemon follows links from the `enabled` directory and sources them to set the environment for the execution of `log.sh` and `service.log`, using the first part of a file name to decide which file from the `monitor.d` to run.
+Each file name in the latter consists of the subsystem name ("service", "log", "dbus", etc), an underscore, and a name (being an arbitrary string of letters to distinguish between the files).
+The mender-monitor service follows links from the `enabled` directory and sources them to set the environment for the execution of `log.sh` and `service.log`, using the first part of a file name to decide which file from `monitor.d` to run.
 In other words: we take the first part before an underscore of the file name from the `enabled` directory, append ".sh", prepend with the path to monitor.d and source resulting path, executing